MICo-150K: A Comprehensive Dataset Advancing Multi-Image Composition: MICo-Bench

 \subsection{Weighted-Ref-VIEScore}

 To overcome the limitations of existing evaluation frameworks, we introduce a weighted, reference-based evaluation paradigm tailored for multi-image composition.

-\textbf{Weighting}: During each evaluation, every non-human source image is first paired with the generated result and fed into Qwen-VL2.5-72B~\citep{bai2025qwen25vltechnicalreport} to determine whether the source image successfully appears in the generated output.
-For facial source images, we instead employ ArcFace~\citep{Deng_2022} to verify whether the corresponding face is correctly preserved in the result.
-This process yields a weight for each source image, reflecting its contribution to the composition.
+\textbf{Weighting}: During each evaluation, every non-human source image is first paired with the generated result and fed into a VLM to determine whether the source element appears in the generated output.
+In our released evaluator, we use Qwen3-VL-30B-A3B-Instruct for this binary verification.
+For facial source images, we instead employ ArcFace~\citep{Deng_2022}; the cosine similarity is mapped to a graded preservation score rather than a hard binary decision.
+The final visibility coefficient $W$ is the average preservation score over all source elements.
 However, relying solely on these weights may be exploited by models, for instance, \textbf{by trivially copy-pasting all sources into the output}.
 To prevent such bias, we incorporate a complementary reference-based mechanism.

 \textbf{Reference}: For each case, we first generate a high-quality reference image using Nano-Banana~\cite{google2024nanobanana}, followed by rigorous human verification to ensure that all source elements are faithfully represented, with the necessary visual variance and semantic alignment with the given prompt.
-During evaluation, GPT-4o~\citep{openai2024gpt4ocard} compares each generated image with its reference image individually, rather than jointly processing all source images, as illustrated in Fig.~\ref{fig:bench} (Weighted-Ref-VIEScore).
+During evaluation, GPT-5.4 compares each generated image with its reference image individually, rather than jointly processing all source images, as illustrated in Fig.~\ref{fig:bench} (Weighted-Ref-VIEScore).
 This design yields a more accurate and human-aligned \textbf{SC} score.
 The \textbf{PQ} score is then computed solely based on the generated image.
-Finally, the overall score is defined as $W \times \sqrt{SR \times PF} \times PQ$ where $W$ denotes the source-specific weighting factor.
+Finally, the overall score is defined as $\text{Score}=W \times \text{SC} \times \text{PQ}$, where $\text{SC}=\sqrt{SR \times PF}$ and $\text{PQ}$ is the geometric mean of the perceptual-quality sub-scores.
 Extensive user studies demonstrate that our metric aligns with human preference significantly better than existing alternatives.

 A more detailed computation procedure is provided in Sec.~\ref{app:Weighted-Ref-VIEScore}.
 The human study validating the Weighted-Ref-VIEScore is presented in Sec.~\ref{app:humanstudy}.
-Additional ablation studies, including \textit{Reference Image and Style Homology Risk}, \textit{GPT-4o Evaluator–Generator Coupling}, and \textit{Resistance to Copy-Paste Attacks}, are discussed in Sec.~\ref{app:AdditionalExperiment}.
+Additional ablation studies, including \textit{Reference Image and Style Homology Risk}, \textit{VLM Evaluator–Generator Coupling}, and \textit{Resistance to Copy-Paste Attacks}, are discussed in Sec.~\ref{app:AdditionalExperiment}.